Career and Professional Development

 - Multi-Week Courses – Intensive workshop series guided by expert facilitators.

 - Discussion Forum – A place for members to connect, share information, peer-mentor, problem solve, and celebrate each others’ success.

 - The Library – A resource that provides transcripts, slides, and audio recordings of past webinars.

 - Career Center – Search job openings, subscribe to new posting notifications in your field, and learn more about the job search process.

 - Resources – Recommended readings, writing clubs, productivity apps, and more.

-This site provides links to job portals, professional associations, networking/mentoring sites, books and handouts to assist with your career planning, professional networking, and job searching.
+Career Resources for Postdocs provides links to job portals, professional associations, networking/mentoring sites, books and handouts to assist with your career planning, professional networking, and job searching.

-UNC Postdocs Listserv
+UNC Postdoc Listserv

 Messages are sent out on the listserv to provide information about events pertaining to postdoc career development, which may include seminars, workshops, conferences, internships, and awards.
 The listserv also informs postdocs of official university business, UNC postdoctoral policies, upcoming social events, and campus resources for postdocs.
 This listserv is only available to current postdoctoral scholars who are affiliated with the University of North Carolina at Chapel Hill.
 To subscribe to the listserv, please send an email to email@example.com with “subscribe to listserv” in the subject line.